flavienbwk/book-devops/eng/AUDIOBOOK.md

 1. Organize a meeting with stakeholders.
 Ask them to imagine a year ahead and that the transformation plan failed.
 2. Create a collaborative document (e.g., with Google Docs) with the following headings.
 Include potential Failure Factors, Solutions, Most Dangerous Factors and an Action Plan.
 3. Potential Failure Factors.
-Include reasons that might lead to project failure (e.g., lack of support from management, difficulty integrating DevOps practices with existing processes and systems, insufficient team training or expertise in Cloud technologies, resistance to change from certain members...).
+Include reasons that might lead to project failure (e.g., lack of support from management, difficulty integrating DevOps practices with existing processes and systems, insufficient team training or expertise in Cloud technologies and resistance to change from certain members...).
 4. Solutions.
-For each failure factor, brainstorm solutions that could be implemented now to reduce the project's risk of failure (e.g., conduct awareness presentations, start with a proof of concept for a specific use case, prepare a training plan, identify early adopters...).
+For each failure factor, brainstorm solutions that could be implemented now to reduce the project's risk of failure (e.g., conduct awareness presentations, start with a proof of concept for a specific use case, prepare a training plan and identify early adopters...).
 5. Most Dangerous Factors.
 List out the riskiest factors that the team can still influence.
 6. Action Plan.
 List solutions to the most dangerous factors and turn them into an action plan.
 Each solution becomes a task assigned to a member with a deadline.